vseryakov/backendjs/README.md

 - `/account/add`

-  Add new account, all parameters are the columns from the `bk_account` table, required columns are: **name, secret, email** Special care must be used about the signature version, the version can be passed as `_sigversion` parameter and after that all requests to this account must be signed with the same signature version.
+  Add new account, all parameters are the columns from the `bk_account` table, required columns are: **name, secret, login**

   Example:
-            /account/add?name=test&email=test@tes.com&secret=test123&gender=f&phone=1234567
+            /account/add?name=test&login=test@test.com&secret=test123&gender=f&phone=1234567

 - `/account/search`

   Return list of accounts by the given condition, calls `db.select` for bk_account table.
 Parameters are the column values to be matched and all parameters starting with underscore are control parameters that goes into options of the `db.select` call with underscore removed.
+This will work for SQL databases only because DynamoDB or Cassandta will not search by non primary keys.

   Example:
             /account/search?email=test&_ops=email,begins_with